SOF3/GraphMine/README.md

 ## How to run the project?
 Development jar executables can be found in https://sof3.github.io/latestMaster.jar

+Oracle JDK 9 is not supported, but Oracle JDK 8 and OpenJDK 8 are both OK.

 ## Development setup
 Checkout the project from IntelliJ IDEA directly.
 The .idea directory will have setup the project code styles, file templates, inspection profiles and gradle project paths.